Tense and Release Exercise

 When to use

-• During work breaks - Quickly resets tension from prolonged sitting, computer work, or mental strain
+• During work breaks - Quickly resets tension from prolonged sitting, computer work, or mental strain, helping you return to tasks with renewed energy.

-• Chronic pain management - Helps differentiate between pain-related and stress-related muscle tension
+• Chronic pain management - Helps differentiate between pain-related and stress-related muscle tension, often reducing the stress component that amplifies pain perception.

-• Headache relief - Releases tension that contributes to stress headaches and neck pain
+• Headache relief - Releases tension that contributes to stress headaches and neck pain, particularly effective for tension-type headaches.

 Why it works